 He surprised me when he said I didn’t have to pay for one in cash, as long as I was actively investing.
 This is the man who paid cash for his house, so I didn’t expect this advice from him, and it goes directly against Dave Ramsey’s advice, who I listen to every day.
 Cue a major internal conflict.

-They saved $13,000 to buy a van in cash but then got such a great interest rate he decided to have a car note and put the $13,000 in cash in a mutual fund instead.
-That mutual fund is worth over $100,000 now and the van’s monthly note was minimal.
+They saved $13,000 to buy a van in cash but then got such a great interest rate he decided to have a car payment and put the $13,000 in cash in a mutual fund instead.
+That mutual fund is worth over $100,000 now and the van’s monthly payment was minimal.
 It was a decision that made a big impact.

 One could argue, though, that if you can save up $13,000 in cash then you can do it again and again and just decide to use some of it to purchase your needs and some of it to invest, but I just love the story and the example.